ArkEcosystemArchive/docs-legacy/docs/cookbook/node/secure.md

 #### What is Port Knocking?

-Port knocking is a technique used which obscures the port you're actually connecting on to prevent port scanning by opening and closing it when you need it.
+Port knocking is a technique used which obscures the port you're connecting on to prevent port scanning by opening and closing it when you need it.
 We will use a series of ports to essentially "knock" and your server will open your configured port for you to connect on by listening for connection attempts on those ports in a specific order.

 #### Disable UFW

 By default, UFW comes enabled with Ubuntu 16.04.
-If you get `ufw command not found` then run
+If you get `ufw command not found` then run.

 ```bash
 sudo apt-get install ufw